DHTMLX/docs-suite/docs/grid/api/gridcolumn_properties/gridcolumn_template_property.md

 # template

 @short: Optional.
-A function which returns a template with content for a cell(s)
+A function which returns a template with content for a cell

 ### Usage